magic-script/react-native-xr-client/GettingStarted.md

-# Use `react-natrive-xr-client` in MagicScript Components project
+# Use `react-native-xr-client` in MagicScript Components project

 1. Create project using interactive CLI